S0la1re/Product-Ranking-AB-Testing/README.md

 Control Group: Mean = 3.98%, CI = [3.25%, 4.70%]<br>
 Experiment Group: Mean = 4.34%, CI = [3.58%, 5.09%]

+P-value (0.5461) is greater than 0.05, so we can't reject the null hypothesis.
+(H0): The сonversion rate between the old and new ranking algorithms is the same.

 #### Visualization